hpe-dev-incubator/hpe-dev-portal/content/blog/highly-available-nfs-workload-on-hpe-greenlake-for-private-cloud-enterprise-using-serviceguard-for-linux.md

           3863
 ```

-Once these parameters are populated, one can modify the hosts file to add the 2 VMs that were provisioned earlier where the cluster will be formed, and the quorum server that was provisioned earlier.
-In this case, it’s as shown below
+Once these parameters are populated, you can modify the hosts file to add the two  VMs that were provisioned earlier where the cluster will be formed, and the quorum server that was provisioned earlier.
+In this case, it’s as shown below:

 ```yaml
 [sglx-storage-flex-add-on-hosts]